yulesa/glaciers/docs/decoding_key_concepts.md

 ## Why Decoding is Necessary

 Smart contracts on the blockchain are stored as low-level opcodes, which are a series of instructions that the Ethereum Virtual Machine (EVM) executes.
 However, these opcodes are not the same as the high-level programming language (such as Solidity) in which the contracts were originally written.
 While Solidity compiles down into opcodes, nodes interacting with the blockchain only have access to the opcodes themselves and are unaware of the original Solidity code.
 As a result, they lack essential information like function names, parameter names, types, and the interpretation of outputs.
-Decoding is therefore necessary to make sense of raw contract data.
+Decoding is, therefore, necessary to make sense of raw contract data.

 ## Core Concepts of Decoding